stuebersystems/doc.quattropod.en/docs/mini/adv.settings.md

 # Advanced settings

-The 'Advanced Settings' function allows you to update the firmware and conveniently adjust many of the QuattroPod's settings remotely.
+The `Advanced Settings` function allows you to update the firmware and conveniently adjust many of the QuattroPod`s settings remotely.

 ## Open advanced settings